Wireless random-access networks with bipartite interference graphs: Algorithm

 \subsection{Structure of the algorithm}

-A node in $V$ activates because it is the one whose complete bipartite fork has the fastest nucleation, and occurs because of the randomness in the activation and deactivation Poisson clocks and the randomness of the queue length processes that appear as the arguments of the activation rates.
+It is intuitive that a node in $V$ activates because it is the one whose complete bipartite fork has the fastest nucleation.
+Note that this depends on the activation and deactivation Poisson clocks, and on the queue length processes.
+We will see in Theorem~\ref{mostlikelypaths} below that, with high probability, the network follows an admissible path.
+Hence a node in $V$ activates because it is the one whose complete bipartite fork has the fastest nucleation among the nodes with minimum degree.